Hans Vogel: Biography

 After attending the Volkshochschule in Fürth, Vogel, the son of a merchant and shoemaker, completed an apprenticeship as a wood sculptor assistant in 1897.
 He joined the trade union for wood sculptors as early as 1897 and worked in various parts of Germany.
 He was board member of a Social Democratic electoral association in Fürth from 1907 to 1911.
 From 1908, Vogel worked as secretary of the party in the region of Franconia.
-From 1912 to 1918 he was a member of the Bavarian Landtag.
+From 1912 to 1918, he was a member of the Chamber of Deputies in the Bavarian Landtag.
 He supported the Burgfrieden politics of his party, i.e. support for the German war effort and giving up the anti-militarist stance at the beginning of World War I, because he viewed this as his patriotic duty.
 He served in World War I as a radio operator in the 105th Division.

 After the war and the German Revolution, Vogel was a member of the German National Assembly, which composed the Weimar Constitution.
-He remained a member of the Reichstag until June 1933.
+He remained a member of the Reichstag until June 1933 from electoral constituency 26 (Franconia).
 After becoming a member of the caucus of the SPD in 1920, he was elected secretary of the party in 1927.
 In 1931, he became chairman along with Arthur Crispien and Otto Wels.

-After the Machtergreifung in January 1933, Vogel first went to Saarbrücken, because it was administered by the League of Nations at that time, and then on 2 June he moved on to Prague.
-In 1938 he moved to Paris and there he helped build up the Sopade, of which he was the sole chairman after Wels's death in 1939.
-In 1939 he fled to London and became the chairman of the Union of German Socialist Organisations in Great Britain.
+Vogel first went to Saarbrücken in early May, because it was administered by the League of Nations at that time, and then on 2 June he moved on to Prague.
+In 1938, he moved to Paris and there he helped build up the Sopade, of which he was the sole chairman after Wels's death in 1939.
+In 1939, he fled to London and became the chairman of the Union of German Socialist Organisations in Great Britain.

-His death in October 1945 meant that he was not able to help with re-building the SPD.
+His death in October 1945 meant that he was not able to help with re-building the post-war SPD.
 Hans-Vogel-Straße, a street in Fürth, is named after him.